MicrosoftDocs/learn/learn-pr/azure-devops/deploy-python/includes/4-deploy-python.md

 Here you create a new CI/CD pipeline using one of the built-in templates.
 This will be saved as *azure-pipelines.yml* in the repo root.

-1. Select the Node.js project created earlier (called *python-docs-hello-world*).
+1. Select the Node.js project created earlier (called *mslearn-python-django*).
 1. Select **Node.js Express Web App to Linux on Azure**.
 1. If prompted, select the Azure subscription you created resources under earlier.
 1. Select the **Web App name** created earlier.